mahmood199/Internals-Of-Coroutines/README.md

 uploading N images to a server.
 Just because one image upload fails does not necessarily mean that we want to abandon uploading the remaining images.
-Instead, we might want to complete the rest of the uploads, then find out about the failures and handle them in some way (e.g., retry policy).
+Instead, we might want to complete the rest of the uploads, then find out about the failures and handle them in some way (e.g., retry policy). \

+NOTE - A coroutine is not bound to be executed by a thread.
+It can be started, paused in one thread and resumed on another thread when it gets free from suspending work.
+Similarly a thread is not bound to run a single coroutine.
+It can run multiple coroutines.
+However there is a way to retrict the coroutine to single thread ie by using a single custom thread dispatcher.